Kiltalown House: Heritage park feasibility

-In 1996, the feasibility of developing a heritage park at Kiltalown was considered, in light of the then-recent archaeological finds, and ongoing lack of community morale and chronic need of employment in the area.
+In 1996, the feasibility of developing a heritage park at Kiltalown was considered, in light of recent archaeological finds, and ongoing lack of community morale and chronic need of employment in the area.
 The subject was raised in the Houses of the Oireachtas.

 Donal Carey explained that while there were "an estimated 150,000 archaeological sites and monuments in the State", only a select number could be presented to the public, and while the monuments in question were "of importance, the National Monuments Service ha(d) no plans to develop a heritage park at this location."
 He noted, however, that the National Monuments Service would be supportive of any initiative which would preserve the monuments in situ.

 Carey also noted that he was "aware of plans by South Dublin County Council (by then recently established in 1994 as part of the Local Government (Dublin) Act 1993) to sell the lands to the north and west of the monuments to facilitate a private housing development.
 The local group is opposed to this and wants the lands preserved as a park.
 In the council's plans for housing there would be a green area which would preserve the standing stone but only part of the Pale ditch."
 The National Monuments Service was concerned to ensure that the two sites (the standing stone and the Pale ditch) were protected.